naemon/naemon.github.io/documentation/usersguide/cgis.md

 <td align=left valign=top width="50%">
 <p>
 <b>Description:</b>
 This CGI is used to display host and service notifications that have been sent to various contacts.
 The output is basically a subset of the information that is displayed by the <a href="#showlog_cgi">log file CGI</a>.
 You have the ability to filter the output to display only the specific types of notifications you wish to see (i.e. service notifications, host notifications, notifications sent to specific contacts, etc).
-If you have <a href="configmain.html#log_rotation_method">log rotation</a> enabled, you can browse notifications present in archived log files by using the navigational links near the top of the page.
+If you have log rotation enabled, you can browse notifications present in archived log files by using the navigational links near the top of the page.
 </p>
 <p>
 <b>Authorization Requirements:</b>